Joan Oumari

-Joan Noureddine Oumari (جوان نور الدين العمري, [lˈʕomari, -re]; born 19 August 1988) is a professional footballer who plays as a centre-back for the Lebanon national team.
+Joan Noureddine Oumari (جوان نور الدين العمري, [lˈʕomari, -re]; born 19 August 1988) is a former professional footballer who played as a centre-back.

 After playing for eight seasons in Germany, between the fifth and second division, Oumari moved to Turkish side Sivasspor in 2016.
 In 2017, he signed for UAE Pro-League club Al-Nasr, before moving on a six-month loan to Japanese side Sagan Tosu the following season.
 After returning to Al-Nasr for one year, Oumari moved back to Japan in 2019, playing for Vissel Kobe, FC Tokyo and Sagan Tosu.

-Born in Germany, Oumari has represented Lebanon internationally since 2013.
-He has played in the 2019 AFC Asian Cup, Lebanon's first participation in the competition through qualification.
+Born in Germany, Oumari represented Lebanon internationally between 2013 and 2022.
+He took part in the 2019 AFC Asian Cup, Lebanon's first participation in the competition through qualification.

 Early life

 Oumari was born on 19 August 1988 in Berlin, Germany, to Lebanese Kurds from Beirut.
 Oumari's parents emigrated from Lebanon to Germany in 1980 due to the Lebanese Civil War.
 He has two brothers, Ahmed and Hassan; the latter also plays football.